marlonmc/Presidents/README.md

 # Presidents
-Simple Presidents app on Android.
+Simple Presidents app using Phonegap Build on Android.
 Check it out in the Play Store: https://goo.gl/Yte9dn